MurrayCode/one-billion-rows/README.md

 Find the min and max temperature for each weather station output the results for each weather station in alphabetical order

+## The plan

+My aim for this is to investigate various ways to benchmark and improve performance in Go.
+I will start with a simple approach and then try to improve the performance of the code iteratively and record each iteration with a brief description in the README.

 ## First pass

 First pass at this problem I went with a simple approach.